January 1992 (1st revision)

 IX.
 PROCEDURES INVOLVING MORE THAN ONE PERSON (GROUP LOCKOUT)

-In the preceding steps, if more than one individual is required to lock the energy-isolating device(s), they shall utilize a procedure which affords the employees a level of protection equivalent to that provided by the implementation of a personal lockout or tagout device.
-When an energy-isolating device cannot accept multiple locks, a multiple lockout or tagout device (hasp) may be used.
+If more than one individual is required to lock an energy-isolating device(s), each employee shall utilize a procedure which affords himself or herself a level of protection equivalent to that provided by the implementation of a personal lockout or tagout device.
+When an energy-isolating device cannot accept multiple locks, a multiple lockout or tagout device (hasp) must be used.
+Each authorized employee shall affix a personal lockout or tagout device to the group lockout device (group lockbox, hasp, or comparable mechanism) when he or she begins work, and that device will only be removed once that individual has completed work on the machine/equipment being serviced.

 When servicing or maintenance is completed and the machine or equipment is ready to return to normal operating condition, the following steps shall be taken by the authorized person: